OHI-Science/OHI-website/content/news/raster_to_terra.md

 ```
 </details>

 Dang!
 All 0's.
-This is common with a global dataset, broken up into spatial tiles when what we are looking for is only along the intertidal region.
+This is most likely due to the spatial tile not intersecting any intertidal region.
 There will be many tiles over nothing but ocean or land.
-While not a satisfying result for our first data exploration, it is something important to anticipate what you are looking for and what you might find.
+While not a satisfying result for our first data exploration, it is important to anticipate what you are looking for and what you might find.
 Lets take a look at this files spatial extent in relation to the global coastline to make sure that our results match what we now expect of it.

 ```r
 library(rnaturalearth)